 Many foreigners who begin to teach English start off with conversation classes.
 However, depending on the language level of the client, it will be in your best interest to learn parts of speech, verb tenses, and other subjects to better explain to them how to construct and understand more complex sentences and structures.

-It’s important to remember.
-If you do not know an answer to something, do not lie.
+It’s important to remember that if you do not know an answer to something, do not lie.
 Tell your client that you are not sure and will get back with an answer.
 Research the topic in question and make a class out of it next time around.
 Or better yet, if you have internet access during the class, look it up with the student right then and there.
 You can make it as an English instructor not knowing it all, but lying will catch up to you eventually.
-Clients have friends, some who may speak decent English and may ask where they are learning to speak “that way.”
-This conversation between clients can either be a networking opportunity for you, or a cut class.
+Clients have friends, some who may speak decent enough English to ask where they are learning to speak “that way.”
+This conversation between clients can either be a networking opportunity for you or an end to your salary stream.

 Learn Some Portuguese

 Although speaking Brazil’s main language is not a deal breaker for entering the teaching circuit, it certainly does give you a bit more of an edge when you can understand how the Portuguese language works, specifically when it comes to identifying why certain errors in your client’s English keep popping up.
 While most people recommend that instructors use as much English as possible in a class, knowing how to correct someone or explain something very quickly in their own language can save you a lot of time and stress, especially if you are teaching very basic levels.